Rajpratik71/Mininet-wiki/Mininet-2.1.0-Release-Notes.md

 * Currently `--host rt` may not work correctly on multiprocessors (use `--host cfs` instead, or run on a single processor.)

+* Currently the `xterm` CLI command does not work in the `examples/bind.py` example.

 * There is currently an annoying bug with certain kernels which may result in messages similar to the following:

         [  176.965603] unregister_netdevice: waiting for h1-eth0 to become free.
 Usage count = 1